plus3it/spel/README.md

 The default username for all spel images is `maintuser`.

-If you wish to change the default username at launch, you can do so via cloud-init with userdata something like the following.
+If you wish to change the default username at launch, you can do so via `cloud-init` with userdata[^3] something like the following.
 Change `<USERNAME>` to your desired value.

 ```yaml
 #cloud-config